pcordemans/devbit-microcontrollers/docs/cplusplus/README.md

 # C++

+> * What are the steps in the compilation process of a C/C++ project?
+> * How can you manipulate variables at the bit level?
+> * What is a pointer?
+> * How can you use pointers?
+> * What does it mean to pass something by value or by reference?

 C is the most popular language to develop embedded software.
 C++ is often considered a superset of C, but this is not strictly true.
 However, a subset of C++ can be used to write efficient and safe embedded software.
 Many C++ compilers support microcontroller architectures, for instance the [GNU Arm Embedded toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) contains the arm-none-eabi-g++ compiler, an open source C++ compiler for ARM Cortex M and ARM Cortex R targets.